-In this war, students, teachers, parents, and people in the streets of Israel joined forces to fight for the soul and survival of a Jewish, Hebrew-speaking nation.
-For without Hebrew, the Jewish nation could not survive.
+In this war, students, teachers, parents, and regular folk in the streets of Israel joined forces to fight for the soul and survival of a Jewish, Hebrew-speaking nation.
+For without Hebrew the Jewish nation could not survive.

 The popular and tempting European “culture française” was the first to enthrall Israel’s returning Jews.
 When the first school of agriculture Mikve Yisrael was established over 150 years ago, about which David Ben Gurion said “Without Mikve Yisrael we would not have a country,” its founders determined it would be “French only.”
 A public outcry including strikes eventually forced Mikveh and other French-only institutions in Israel to teach Hebrew.
 Without local folks fighting for their biblical tongue, French could have easily become the “lingua franca” of Israel.

 Even Theodore Herzl, the great visionary and spokesman for a homeland for the Jewish people, did not fully grasp the significance of Hebrew in Eretz Israel, the land of Israel.
 Herzl was quite content for the Jews to speak German in the land of their fathers.
 Addressing the Basel Congress in 1895, Herzl declared in German, “We will not be able to speak Hebrew with one another.
 Who amongst us would ever be able to buy a train ticket in Hebrew?
 I think the main language will be German.”
 Like most of the world, even Herzl could not fathom how the ancient Semitic language could be adapted to function in the modern industrial world.

 Today there are almost 7 million Jews and nearly two million Arabs able to buy a train ticket in Hebrew.